n1ck3/sonar/README.md

 * Songs are cached for fast playback.

 ## Known issues
-* I had to fork the py-sonic (python3 branch) and add a few methods on the Connection class in order to be able to list an artists albums and an albums songs.
+* I had to fork the py-sonic (master-py3 branch) and run 2to3 (and tweak a few things) in order to make it play nice with python3.
 This does however not work properly.
 At this point, only searching and queueing songs works as expected.
-* Playing next song in the queue doesn't work.
+* ~~Playing next song in the queue doesn't work.~~ [FIXED]
-* I don't know if seeking (ff, rw) works properly.
+* ~~I don't know if seeking (ff, rw) works properly.~~ [PARTIALLY FIXED]. rw to a time_pos < 0 sets it to the beginning of song. ff to time_pos > song.length sets it to song.length-1 for now.
+* Coninuous play (the player plays the next song in the queue on finished playing a song).
+* Handle errors from server in client better.
+I.e. is server can't play queue index, let the user know.

 ## Roadmap
-* Coninuous play (the player plays the next song in the queue on finished playing a song).
-* Being able to skip to the next song in the queue.
+* ~~Being able to skip to the next song in the queue.~~ [FIXED]
 * Threading all the server calls in order to return quickly in the client.
-* Better server queue handling (keep queue but knowing which song is being played and thus being able to skip forward and backward in the queue.
-Also being able to remove songs from server queue).
+* ~~Better server queue handling (keep queue but knowing which song is being played and thus being able to skip forward and backward in the queue.~~ [FIXED]
+* Add ability to remove songs from server queue.
 * Better (proper) logging for both the server and client.
 That is, cleaning up the stdout output to a minimum (ability to change that with --debug or --verbose) but writing to logs for trouble shooting.
 * Lazy starting of the server if not running when wanting to use it with the client.
 * Ability to list and queue playlists (and further down the road creating and deleting playlists as well as adding songs to and remove songs from playlists).